 Configuring a CI/CD pipeline

-Learn how to configure a CI/CD pipeline in Azure DevOps and GitHub Actions Workflows using the sample scripts provided.
+Learn how to configure a CI/CD pipeline using the sample scripts provided.

 Samples are provided "AS IS" to get you started.
-Please familiarize yourself with them, and feel free to change them to fit your needs.
+Please familiarize yourself with them and feel free to change them to fit your needs.

-Why should one configure a sample CI/CD pipeline?
+Why configure a sample CI/CD pipeline?

 UmbracoCloud CI/CD sample pipeline